No-kill bee rescue & live bee removal · Berwick & South East Melbourne

 Found bees?
 Here’s what to do

 First, don’t panic — and please don’t spray them.
 Bees away from their hive are usually calm, and spraying rarely solves the problem; it just makes them harder to save.
 Keep children and pets back, give the bees room, and get in touch with a photo and your location.
+If it’s urgent, calling or texting is the fastest way to reach us.

 A swarm

 A clump of bees hanging on a branch, fence or wall, sometimes the size of a football — like the photo here.
 They’ve left an old hive with their queen and are resting while scouts look for a new home.
 Swarms are usually gentle and the simplest to collect, often within a day.
+Curious why bees swarm in the first place?

 An established colony